alevani/ant_war_simulation/REPORT.md

-#### Nest maintenance [NOK] TODO - VIDEO
+#### Nest maintenance

 Nest maintenance is the widest task an ant can perform, it goes from moving the newly laid eggs from the queen to the eggs chamber, taking care of a fungus garden as for the Pharaoh ants or other ant-fungus like types of ant, making the nest bigger, to cleaning it from dead bodies, food waste and such.
 Ants who perform such tasks have been found to be older that the one performing off-site task such as foraging and patrolling.
-This could be explained by their low performance in these tasks as their body is getting older ([video de Deborah la])
+This could be explained by their low performance in these tasks due to their older body [^52].